eml-eda/match/README.md

 ```

 # Extending MATCH to target new SoCs
-To use MATCH, a user can select among two main APIs: `with_relay` and `with_onnx`.
-The first one expects a DNN defined in the TVM Relay IR language, whereas the second one expects an ONNX model.

-## Targets

 To define a new target (i.e.,  a new heterogeneous SoC), users shall extend the `MatchTarget` class.
 The extension process is quite simple, since the only thing that the user must provide is a list of _execution modules_, passed to the constructor of the base `MatchTarget` class.
 Execution modules are classes that represent all hardware modules in the target SoC that MATCH should consider to implement the inference of DNN layers, except for the main host CPU (which is handled by TVM).
 So, execution modules might include GPUs, dataflow accelerators, slave CPU clusters, etc.